paolij/GSEMOR-Metagenomics-Tutorial/README.md

     squeuemine
     ```

-    If you look at the slurm output file you will see a percentage breakdown of reads classified and unclassified
+    If you look at the slurm output file you will see a percentage breakdown of the classified and unclassified reads.

 5. **Run Bracken for abundance estimation**